 Not Eligible:

-- 1. Freshmen, sophomores, and juniors, regardless of age
+- Freshmen, sophomores, regardless of age.

+Juniors should reference Junior parking process.

 - 2. Students with open obligations

 - 3. Students on disciplinary probation

 Note: Students who remain on disciplinary probation for more than two weeks may have all driving privileges revoked.